youngmin-gwon/what-i-studied/mindmap/unit-test-5.md

 - Persistent temp files
    - some temp files are not deleted before next test
    - Avoid using files altogether where they are not essential to the objects you are testing
    - Keep the use of physical files to a minimum
    - Delete the file before next test
    - Use unique names for temporary files if possible
-   - Be explicit about whether or not a file should exist
+   - Be explicit about whether or not a file should exist with method